christopherowers/supratidal_forests/README.md

 |__License__| The Apache 2.0 license applies to this open source code. |

 ### About
-This repository includes descriptions, scripts and notebooks for developing a national __*Supratidal and Coastal Floodplain Forest*__ extent workflow for Australia specific for integration within [Digital Earth Australia](https://www.dea.ga.gov.au/).
-The project is being led by [Dr Chris Owers](https://www.newcastle.edu.au/profile/chris-owers), [Dr Rafael Carvalho](https://www.newcastle.edu.au/profile/rafael-carvalho) and [Dr Jeff Kelleway](https://scholars.uow.edu.au/jeffrey-kelleway).
+This repository includes descriptions, scripts and notebooks for developing a national __*Supratidal and Coastal Floodplain Forest*__ extent workflow for Australia, which is consistent with integration within [Digital Earth Australia](https://www.dea.ga.gov.au/).
+This workflow will provide indices which reflect the likelihood of woody vegetation coverage (i.e. forest and woodland ecosystems) within specified thresholds of elevation and connectivity in the coastal zone.
+This extent workflow is therefore inclusive of intertidal and supratidal ecosystems, and also includes potentially non-tidal ecosystems which lie within these elevation and connectivity thresholds.
+The project is being developed by [Dr Chris Owers](https://www.newcastle.edu.au/profile/chris-owers), [Dr Rafael Carvalho](https://www.newcastle.edu.au/profile/rafael-carvalho) and [Dr Jeff Kelleway](https://scholars.uow.edu.au/jeffrey-kelleway).

 ---